OUTWORDS is capturing the stories of LGBTQ pioneers all over America. Why this is important? Please watch. We hope you'll be inspired to join us.

-Lani Ka'ahumanu's mother is Japanese, her dad American.
+Lani Ka’ahumanu is descended from Hawaiian, Japanese and European cultures.
 She married her high school sweetheart and became a 'soccer mom' before realizing she was lesbian - and later bisexual.
 Lani helped found the San Francisco State Women's Studies Department.

 Check out the video clip for a piece of Lani's story.